Amanullah21/Amanullah21/README.md

 ## Hi there 👋 I am Md Amanullah Full stack Developer

 -🏫 Aspiring Full Stack web developer, learning MERN stack at Masai School. <br/>
--👩‍💻 Hands-on practice of solving more than 100DSA problems.<br/>
+-👩‍💻 Hands-on practice of solving more than 100DSA problems(Leet code & GeekforGeek).<br/>
 -💻 I am a passionate Frontend web developer, like to work on more challenging websites.<br/>
 -😃 I’m currently looking for a new job opportunity.<br/>
 -🤓 Always learning new things<br/>